Size ranking: 7th

 The remaining three stars of the Square are: Alpha Pegasi, also known as Markab from the Arabic for ‘shoulder’; Beta Pegasi, called Scheat from the Arabic meaning ‘the shin’; and Gamma Pegasi, or Algenib, meaning ‘the side’ in Arabic.
 A star on the horse’s muzzle, Epsilon Pegasi, is called Enif from the Arabic meaning ‘nose’.
 Germanicus Caesar said it lies ‘where the animal chews the bit, his mouth foaming’.

 There was no Square of Pegasus in the Chinese sky.
-Instead, the west and east sides of the familiar (to us) square were separate constellations of two stars each.
+Instead, the west and east sides of the familiar (to us) square were separate constellations each consisting of two stars.
 Alpha and Beta Pegasi were linked to form Shi, representing one of the Emperor’s many palaces.
 Shi, which is usually translated as ‘encampment’, was also the name given to the 13th lunar mansion.
 Associated with Shi was a subsidiary constellation called Ligong, formed from three pairs of stars around Beta Pegasi – Eta and Omicron, Lambda and Mu, and Tau and Upsilon Pegasi.
 Ligong denoted the Emperor’s holiday resort, or perhaps resorts given the three different pairs of stars involved.

 On the other side of the Square of Pegasus, the present-day Gamma Pegasi was joined with Alpha Andromedae to form Bi, the eastern wall of the Emperor’s palace grounds, also seen as the Emperor’s private reference library.
 The 14th lunar mansion was named Bi (‘wall’) after this constellation.
 (Confusingly, the 19th mansion, in Taurus, is also called Bi but has a different meaning.)
 Chinese astronomers did at least note the obvious fact that the four stars of Shi and Bi formed a great square, and likened it to the mouth of a fish.